About Us:

 Hi.
 I'm Charlie, the founder of Hudson Media Empire.
 I like making movies.

-My first foray into digital video was on the sly in the English department office at Waynflete school.
+My first foray into digital video was in 1998, on the sly, in the English department office at Waynflete school.

 It had come to the attention of my friends Ben and Andy